How to switch energy suppliers

 Switching energy to British Gas can be easy

 When you switch energy, your supply won’t be interrupted, and there’s no need for an engineer to visit your home.

 If you’re already an energy customer with us, we make it quick and easy to change your tariff in a few clicks.

-All UK energy suppliers use the same process, so your switch should be quick and easy.
+All UK energy suppliers use the same process, so your energy switch should be quick and easy.

-And once you’ve chosen your new supplier, here’s what you’ll need to do:
+And once you’ve chosen your new electric and gas supplier, here’s what you’ll need to do:

-1. Contact your new provider to switch energy supplier
+1. Find a new electric and gas supplier to switch energy

 Tell your new supplier: